Free Semigroups of Large Critical Exponent: Abstract

 \section{Abstract}

 For a convergence group equipped with an expanding coarse-cocycle, we construct finitely generated free subsemigroups, which we call $\textit{Bishop--Jones}$ $\textit{semigroups}$, of critical exponent arbitrarily close to but strictly less than the critical exponent of the ambient group.
 As an application, we show that for any non-elementary transverse subgroup $\Gamma$ of a semisimple Lie group $G$, there exist finitely generated free Anosov subsemigroups in the sense of Kassel--Potrie of critical exponent arbitrarily close to but strictly less than that of the ambient transverse group.
-Furthermore, we show that these semigroups admit $\mathcal{C}$-regular quasi-isometric embeddings into the symmetric space $X$ of $G$, in the sense of Kapovich--Leeb--Porti.
+Furthermore, we show that these semigroups admit quasi-isometric embeddings into the symmetric space $X$ of $G$ with certain additional coarse-geometric properties.